ZWeiweiY/Othello/README.md

 We designed the weighted squares on the board, the smaller the number, the greater the value.
 The corners hold special importance and should be considered high value options, since they cannot be flanked by the opponent once being captured.
 The corners also allow a player to build pieces around them and provide stability to the player’s pieces.

 Other factors for an evaluation function including Mobility and Stability can also take advantages in certain scenarios.
-We might won first place if we consider these factors, too late for us.

 ## Why use α-β pruning?